TeusCode/teuscode/README.md

 ## 📚 Certificates Earned
 ```
-Cybersecurity Awareness at the Brazilian Institute of Cybersecurity
+Certified by the Brazilian Cybersecurity Institute
 Systems Programmer at SENAC
-Introduction to Information Security at eSecurity
-Information Technology Security by Fundação Bradesco
 Hacking and Pentest by Solyd Offensive Security
 Pentest by Desec Security
 Google Hacking by XPSec Security